arpcard/state-of-the-card-2021/README.md

 **All times are Eastern Standard Time**

-**Day 1** Tuesday, February 16, 2021 ~Presenters will be available to answer questions for 15 minutes after the end of their presentations~
+**Day 1** Tuesday, February 16, 2021.
+Presenters will be available to answer questions for 15 minutes after the end of their presentations.

 | Time | Topic | Link |
 | -------- | -------- | -------- |